Strange World (film): Plot

-In Avalonia, a land surrounded by an endless wall of mountains, Jaeger Clade and his fifteen-year-old son Searcher are adventurers who brave the wilderness to explore new worlds.
-While trying to traverse the mountains, Searcher discovers a green plant that gives off energy.
-Searcher and the rest of the expedition team decide to return to Avalonia with the plant while Jaeger angrily continues his mission alone.
-Twenty-five years later, a now forty-year-old Searcher has made a name for himself by introducing the miracle plant, dubbed Pando, as a fuel source for Avalonia.
-He and his wife Meridian are Pando farmers, while their son, Ethan, has a crush on his friend Diazo and chafes at his father's expectation that he will become a farmer as well.
+In the land of Avalonia, which is surrounded by an endless wall of mountains, Jaeger Clade and his son, Searcher brave the wilderness to explore new worlds.
+While trying to traverse the mountains to find a way across it, Searcher discovers a green plant that gives off energy.
+He and the rest of the expedition team decide to return to Avalonia with the plant while Jaeger angrily continues his mission alone.

-One night, Callisto Mal, the president of Avalonia and one of Jaeger's former expedition teammates, shows up in her airship, the Venture, and informs the Clades that Pando is losing its power; she asks Searcher to help find the cause.
-He joins an expedition to travel into a giant sinkhole, in which the roots of Pando have been located.
-Meridian chases after them in her crop-duster to find Ethan, who stows away on the Venture with their dog, Legend, but when the crop-duster is destroyed in an attack by red wyvern-like creatures, she joins the expedition as well.
+25 years later, Searcher has made a name for himself by introducing the miracle plant, dubbed Pando, as a fuel source for Avalonia.
+He and his wife Meridian are Pando farmers while their son Ethan has a crush on his friend Diazo and chafes at his father's expectation of becoming a farmer like him.
+One night, Callisto Mal, the president of Avalonia and one of Jeager's former expedition teammates, shows up in her airship, the Venture, to inform the Clades that Pando is losing its power and asks Searcher to help find the cause.
+He joins an expedition to travel into a giant sinkhole in which the roots of Pando have been located.

-The Venture crash-lands in a subterranean world, and Searcher and Legend are separated from the group.
-They are attacked by a creature called a "Reaper", but are rescued by Jaeger, who has been living underground all these years.
-He has been trying to cross the mountains from below, but is blocked by an acidic ocean, and states his intention to board the Venture to attempt to cross it.
-Meanwhile, Ethan sneaks away from the Venture to find his father.
-He befriends an amorphous blue creature, naming it Splat, before being reunited with Searcher, Legend and Jaeger.
-They are attacked by more Reapers, but are rescued by Meridian and Callisto and return to the Venture.
+On the way down, Meridian tries catching up in her crop-duster when Ethan and their three-legged dog Legend stows away on the Venture.
+The Venture, attacked by red wyvern-like creatures, crash-lands in a subterranean world, where Searcher and Legend are separated from the group.
+They are attacked by a creature called a "Reaper", but are rescued by Jaeger who has been living underground all these years.
+He has been trying to cross the mountains from below, but is blocked by an acidic ocean and states his intention to board the Venture to attempt to cross it.

+Meanwhile, Ethan sneaks away from the Venture to find Searcher.
+He befriends an amorphous blue creature, naming it Splat, before being reunited with Searcher, Legend, and Jaeger.
+They are attacked by more Reapers, but are rescued by Meridian and President Callisto and return to the Venture.
 Searcher insists on completing their mission, while Jaeger wants to continue journeying across the Strange World.
 Ethan becomes frustrated with them and their opposing worldviews.
 After another wild encounter, Searcher and Jaeger finally have a heart-to-heart talk and realize that they do respect each other's goals in life.
-Eventually they find a cluster of Pando's roots, which is being attacked by the Strange World's creatures.
+They eventually find a cluster of Pando's roots, which is being attacked by the Strange World's creatures.
 When Searcher learns that Ethan wants to explore more of the Strange World, he blames Jaeger's influence on him.
-Frustrated with Searcher, Ethan jumps off the Venture and on to one of the Reapers.
-Searcher follows him aboard a small flying vehicle, but as they are reconciling, they realize that they have passed through the mountains to the ocean beyond, where they see the eye of a giant turtle-like creature.
-The two realize that Avalonia is on the creature's back, and that they have been traveling through its body, meaning that the Reapers and all the other creatures are its immune system.
-Seeing that Pando is an infection attacking the creature’s heart, they head back to inform the expedition team that Pando must be destroyed, but Callisto has them locked up to prevent them from stopping the mission, while Jaeger furiously sails off to see for himself.
-After Legend and Splat free the family, Searcher and Ethan head to the creature's heart to clear a path for the Reapers, while Meridian takes over the ship and convinces Callisto to help.
-Jaeger returns, and with his help, they break through Pando, and the creatures appear and destroy it, bringing the heart back to life and saving the land.
+Ethan angrily jumps off the Venture and on to one of the Reapers, while Searcher follows him aboard a small flying vehicle.
+As they are reconciling, they realize that they have passed through the mountains to the ocean beyond where they see the eye of a giant turtle-like creature.
+The two realize that Avalonia is on the creature's back and that they have been traveling through its body, meaning that the Reapers and all the other creatures are its immune system.

+Seeing that Pando is an infection attacking the creature's heart, they head back to inform the expedition team that Pando must be destroyed, but President Callisto has them locked up to prevent them from stopping the mission while Jaeger furiously sails off to see for himself.
+After Legend and Splat free the family, Searcher and Ethan head to the creature's heart to clear a path for the Reapers, while Meridian takes over the ship and convinces President Callisto to help.
+Jaeger returns and with his help, they break through Pando and the creatures appear and destroy it, bringing the heart back to life and saving the land.